rickbronson/Bouffalo-bl602-on-Debian/README.md

 https://github.com/bouffalolab/bl_iot_sdk.git
 ```

   but found they did not completely build.
-So I ended up with the Pin64 version.
+So I ended up with the Pin64 version, even though I'm using the DT-BL10 board and not the Pine board.

  - Get this repository